 The Chinese government’s recent updates regarding animal testing for cosmetics in late 2021 allow animal testing exemptions if the products meet certain conditions.

-4. Is La Roche Posay actually French?
+4. Is La Roche Posay French?

 In 2018, the company was acquired by another French cosmetics and dermatology products giant L’Oreal, so the company’s headquarters and production facilities remain in France.